College-Track/sf_class_2014/Report.md

 * ACT scores
 * High School Attended*
 * College Fit Type
+* High School Attrition

 \* For high school attended, there was a positive correlation with students who attended Lowell High School

-Finally, the switch to site based advising occurred around this time...TO BE COMPLETED
+Finally, the switch to site based advising occurred around this time.
+This is a harder indicator to effectively measure, but the results did indicate there *could* be something to this, but it is currently too difficult to pin down the extent of the significance.